LucidtechAI/cradl-docs/concepts/documents.md

 # Documents

-A _document_ in Cradl is a single data point to be used for [model training](models.md) or [Predictions](predictions.md).
-A document consists of a file with optional ground truth metadata.
-The ground truth metadata is required for training your model.
-Documents can be grouped in [Datasets](datasets.md).
+A _document_ in Cradl consists of a file with metadata.
+Documents serve two purposes: as data points when training [models](models.md) and as inputs when making [predictions](predictions.md).
+A document's metadata must contain a ground truth if the document is going to be used for training.
+To help you organize your documents from different sources we recommend that you group them in separate [Datasets](datasets.md).

 ## Creating a Document